The origin of this post lies in a series of

 arguments discussions I had with my mother about vegetarian food in Uzbekistan before I left for my trip in September 2015.

 Amma was convinced that I would not get any vegetarian food or have too few options in Uzbekistan and was determined that I carry some food with me.
-From the research I had done, I knew that vegetarian food was available.
-Therefore, I was equally determined not to carry any food with me from India.
-This back and forth continued for days till we arrived at a compromise: I would take some snacky items with me.
-As a bonus, I offered to send pictures of every meal I had in Uzbekistan to Amma at the end of each day.
+I was equally determined not to carry any food with me from India, as I knew from the background reading I had done that I would get vegetarian food.
+This back and forth continued for days till we arrived at a compromise: I would take some snacky items with me, and as a bonus, I offered to send pictures of every meal I had in Uzbekistan to Amma at the end of each day.

 The ‘compromise’ part was easy — two packets of a bhel mix and one of chaklis in my bag and I was done.
 The ‘bonus’ was more difficult.
 I had no idea what I had gotten into when I promised Amma those daily food updates.
 The reason?
 I don’t instinctively reach for my camera when food is placed before me; I reach for the food !
 It was tough, not to mention a pain, to remember to take photographs initially.
 But slowly, I got the hang of photographing food before I started eating, instead of remembering halfway through the meal, or sometimes not at all. 😛